Ardwen/FALL2021COMP523Project/adr/backend.md

-# Database Choice
+# Backend Choice

 ## Summary

-Summary - In order to store data persistently, we decided to use firebase.
+Summary - In order to store data safely and persistently, we decided to use firebase.

 ## Problem
-Problem - What problem do you need to solve?
-Describe the context of the problem.
-Why is it a problem?
-Why is it important to solve?
-Imagine writing to a classmate on another team.
-What would you need to tell them for them to understand the problem?

-We need to store both user's personal informamtion as well as the log data of their interaction with the quiz game.
+We need to store both the user's personal information as well as the log data of their interaction with the quiz game.

-Security

-Admin side data
+- For the user’s personal information, we need to make sure we will have a safe and stable database.
+Information security is important for us as our client wants to use that information as statistics to attract fundings and sponsors.
+Only a stable and secure backend would give users and sponsors a feeling of safety to provide us with the information and funding.
+- Since our core function is the quiz game, which requires a large number of transactions between the frontend and backend.
+For each quiz question, we would need to fetch them in realtime from the database in order to push them to the player user side.
+Also, the result for the quiz game needs to be stored in real time to the database.

 ## Constriants
-**Constraints** - Are there any kinds of possible solutions that are out of bounds for this project?
-For example, if the client isn’t willing to pay for a solution, that’s worth noting.
-Or perhaps solutions that only work on MacOS aren’t something the whole team can work with.
-Capture the constraints, as well as the reason for the constraints, here.
-Also capture any assumptions you’re making about what the client might want or not want.

-Available funding
-Type of data, privacy data, sentitive data
-Real-time constraint, certain speed
-How much time you have for development, maybe don't quite want to start from scratch
+Since we are collecting personal information of quiz players including sensitive information of their emails and addresses, we will need to have a secure and stable platform to store data.
+One of our future goals is to allow thousands of people to play the quiz games at the same time, so that there might be requirements in the real-time data transactions speeds and performances.
+Given the time limits we have, we also need to consider the learning curve for new technologies and balance the learning time and coding time.

 ## Options
-Options - Which candidate solutions are you evaluating?
-List pros and cons for each one.

-Firebase:
+We list the following technology options:

+**Firebase**:

-- Pros: Trial-tier
+- Pros:
+ Trial-tier, cost effective
+ Quick and easy development
+ Already implemented services and features
+ Real-time database
 - Cons:
+ Limitation in data migration
+ Limitation in handling complex queries
+ Can handle less than 1 million connections

-Azure App service:
+**Azure App service**:

 - Pros:
+Apps can be quickly built, deployed and scaled;
+Easy to follow and use;
+Compatible with a number of technologies including .Net, .Net Core, Node.js, Java, Python, or PHP Built-in CI/CD integration
 - Cons:

-AWS Amplify:
+Require azure subscription, which can be expensive Will need to use another database service to store data, such as azure cosmo db, which may also be expensive

+**AWS Amplify**:

 - Pros:
+Cloud service
+Widely used, therefore it might be easier to get help if we encounter any problems.
 - Cons:

-Look for hosted solutions vs. something that you have to host somewhere
+Because the wide range of functionality, the learning curve for AWS is much slower Free tier only for 12 month

 ## Rationale
-Rationale - Which option did you choose?
-Why?
+We choose to use Google Firebase for backend.
+We mainly struggled choosing between Firebase and AWS as they both have a wide range of functionality.
+To begin with, the documentation is much more detailed and beginner friendly compared to its main competitor AWS.
+As we are new to most of these backend services, Firebase might be a better choice for us.
+Moreover, the cost for Firebase is much easier to calculate.
+It provides free tier usage for unlimited amounts of time and the pricing is straightforward.